Frybreadpapi/prework-study-guide/README.md

 ## License

 Please refer to the LICENSE in the repo.
-(MIT license)